-- shelp() print a help with the list of available objects and shortcuts - fetch (request_or_url) fetch a new response from the given request or URL and update all related objects accordingly. - view (response) open the given response in your local web browser, for inspection.
+- shelp () print a help with the list of available objects and shortcuts - fetch(url[, redirect=True]) fetch a new response from the given URL and update all related objects accordingly.
+You can optionally ask for HTTP 3xx redirections to not be followed by passing redirect=False - fetch (request) fetch a new response from the given request and update all related objects accordingly. - view (response) open the given response in your local web browser, for inspection.
 This will add a <base> tag to the response body in order for external links (such as images and style sheets) to display properly.
 Note, however, that this will create a temporary file in your computer, which won't be removed automatically.